leanprover-community/blog/posts/between-web-developer-and-perelman.md

 The question now seems too one-dimensional.

 Formalization includes work within an already chosen representation and work on finding the representation itself.
-It can turn a huge mathematical construction into a network of local, machine-checkable proof obligations - and at the same time expose places where several branches converge again on one definition, specification, or architectural decision.
+It can turn a huge mathematical construction into a network of local, machine-checkable proof obligations—and at the same time expose places where several branches converge again on one definition, specification, or architectural decision.

 So, for the moment, I will keep Figure 1.

 Not as a map of professions or human abilities, but as a map of different modes of intellectual work through which the same project may pass.

-If only two distinctions survive the whole construction -
+If only two distinctions survive the whole construction—

 the difficulty of working within a chosen representation

 and

-the difficulty of finding the representation -
+the difficulty of finding the representation—

 that is already enough to explain why one coordinate axis was not enough for me.